sap218/indigo/README.md

 ## Thank you! :bird:

 Don't hesitate to create an issue or make a suggestion!

+Please **note**: if you are to update, indigo, your list may be overwritten!

 ###### Todo List
 - [x] Make work via any directory